 Hot Debates About Hot Keywords

-Yesterday I was involved in another debate about whether Amazon should be buying hot keywords, like its own name, and the word, “books.”
+Yesterday I was involved in a debate about whether Amazon should be buying hot keywords, like its own name, and the word, “books.”

 Buying Your Name

 Your business name is highly relevant, very essential, and extremely specific.
 On that basis, in terms of our Framework for Selecting Keywords, it would be considered an obvious pay per click buy.
-Many paid search Advertisers buy their own names, on the basis that one’s name is most often associated with the highest conversion rates.
+Many paid search Advertisers buy their own names.
+This is on the basis that one’s name is most often associated with the highest conversion rates.

-Conversely, many an SEO Guru would advise a client to drop keywords for PPC, once such client registers its keywords for organic search, and this generally would includes one’s name.
+Conversely, SEO Gurus would advise a client to drop keywords for PPC.
+Once such client registers its keywords for organic search, and this generally would includes one’s name.
 Should you buy your name or not, and why am I so reticent to categorically pick a side in such a debate?

 It’s not that I don’t have an opinion on the matter, but rather that I don’t believe the question deserves a simple yes or no answer.
 My opinion is that, “It depends” (such opinions are never popular in straw votes).
 If you dominate your search results the way Amazon does, then the left SER are more compelling than if you occupied only SER position 3, for example.
 That notwithstanding, any Advertiser can resolve the matter algebraically as follows: